guillochon/retrosheet-buddy/README.md

 4. Press **6** to specify the shortstop fielded it
 5. Press **4** to specify the second baseman received the throw
 6. Press **3** to specify the first baseman received the final throw
-7. Automatically saves the result as "643/G6/GDP/G6" (6-4-3 double play, ground out to shortstop), progresses to the next batter, and returns to pitch mode
+7. Automatically saves the result as "643/G/GDP" (fielders first, then out type and DP), progresses to the next batter, and returns to pitch mode

 **Note**: Use **X** to undo any mistake, and **TAB** to cycle through modes (PITCH → PLAY → DETAIL → PITCH).